SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Arm and Cubital Fossa_Hohn.md

 anterior view.  -
 - importance of the greater + lessr tubrcle = wwe see intertubercular sulcus! the depression which allows for passage of the longhead(?) brachial muscle
 - medial epicondyle vs lateral epicondyle = distalmost aspect, just superior are supracondylar ridges (also medial+lateral) all of these are for muscle attachment.
-- lateral epicondyle has capitulum, a lateral aspect, smooth, which articulates with head of radiuss
+- lateral epicondyle has capitulum, a lateral aspect, smooth, which articulates with head of radius
 - more medial = trochlea articulating with ulva at trochlear notch
 - radial fosssa = accomodates head of radius at forearm flexion.
 - 2nd fossa = coronoid fossa superior to trochlea, receives that